 The Quaker Welcome Center is a green building, the first floor of which houses a living room-style meeting space and a conference room.
 The top two floors are residential with one apartment reserved for the Friend in Washington program, an advocacy residency for Quakers.

-Virtual Witness Wednesday Silent Reflection: On Wednesday evenings from 5:00 - 6:00 p.m.
-Eastern, FCNL hosts Silent Reflection on Zoom.
+On Wednesdays, join FCNL at the (virtual) Quaker Welcome Center for a time of silent reflection.
 Inspired by Quaker worship, this is a time to reflect together in community.
 Everyone is welcome.

 Environmental Sustainability at the Quaker Welcome Center

 In keeping with FCNL’s mission to seek an earth restored, nearly every aspect of the building’s construction was designed to minimize its environmental impact.
 These features include:

 - Smart utility meters, tracking energy use and peaks

 - Green roof that reduces storm water runoff